 The simple beauty of Nossa Senhora de Prainha church, Fortaleza

-Wandering about beautiful Fortaleza, the capital of the Brazilian state of Ceará, I stumbled on this church that captured my attentions for its elegant simplicity.
-Its bright white and light blue tones, inevitably reminding Portuguese Catholic style, is a clean, pleasant sight to be enjoyed against the azure sea in the horizon.
-This is Igreja Nossa Senhora da Conceição da Prainha, and stands between shopping street Rua Monsenhor Tabosa and cultural center Dragão Do Mar.
+Wandering about beautiful Fortaleza, the capital of the Brazilian state of Ceará, I stumbled on this church that captured my attention for its elegant simplicity.
+Its bright white and light blue tones, inevitably reminding Portuguese Catholic style, are a clean, pleasant sight to be enjoyed against the azure sea in the horizon.
+This is Igreja Nossa Senhora da Conceição da Prainha, and stands between shopping street Rua Monsenhor Tabosa and cultural centre Dragão Do Mar.
 Simple and candid-white, this is one of the places to visit in Fortaleza.